Gouvernathor/parliamentarch/README.rst

 - ``color: Color``: the color with which to fill the seat circles.
 This may take any number of formats: a "#RGB", "#RRGGBB", "#RGBA" or "#RRGGBBAA" string, a RBG ``tuple[int, int, int]``, or a RGBA ``tuple[int, int, int, int]`` with ints between 0 and 255.
+CSS color names are also supported.
 - ``border_size: float``: the size of the border around the seat circle. (to be documented at greater length)
 - ``border_color: Color``: the color of the border.